squizzster/check_linux_permissions/README.md

 ### `tsv`

-Prints tab-separated rows with this header:
+Prints tab-separated output with this header:

 ```text
 status    kind    mode    path    reasons
 ```

-`reasons` is a JSON array serialized into one TSV field.
+The `reasons` field is a JSON array stored inside one TSV column.

+---

 ## Status values

-Depending on mode, a record can have one of these statuses:
+Depending on mode, records can have these statuses:

 - `WOULD_REMOVE`
 - `WOULD_WRITE`